 Day 1: Salt Lake

 We started our visit from the Salt Lake (Bidhannagar) puja pandals.
 Here baring 1-2, none of them were particularly as famous as the other puja pandals in the city.
 However, it didn’t mean they were any less in creativity or splendor and most of them were better than the puja pandals I had been seeing for the last 22 years in my hometown.
 We started with the FD park puja which was both famous as well near to my friend`s house.
-The entire pandal was made up of bamboo splinters and the idol though quite small was beautiful and completely different from the other idols I had seen at my hometown.
+The entire pandal was made up of bamboo splinters and the idol though quite small was beautiful and completely different from the other idols I had seen in my hometown.
 Next, we visited almost every block one by one until late night (the word late night often has no significance during the puja days at Kolkata).
 Apart from the FD block puja, the BE block, CF block and EC block were quite artistic and creative.
 In one of them, the entire pandal was created using wooden chairs.
 In another, we got to see a rendition of the traditional dhak.

 Day 2: Other Salt Lake Pujas, Sree Bhumi and Central Kolkata